amorinocodes/DECO2017-Blog---Amorino/posts/conclusion.md

 All four core requirements from A1 shipped: recipe feed, recipe posting, ingredient finder map, and user profiles.
 But shipping a feature and fulfilling a requirement are not always the same thing.

 The requirements were well defined at a surface level.
 What they did not capture was the depth of experience within each feature.
-Recipe navigation is the clearest example — the feed works and basic filtering exists, but users cannot move between related recipes or explore by ingredient the way a genuine community platform would support.
+Recipe navigation is the clearest example, the feed works and basic filtering exists, but users cannot move between related recipes or explore by ingredient the way a genuine community platform would support.
 The requirement was written at a surface level and we built to that surface level.

 The ingredient map had a similar gap.
 We specified that users could find ingredient locations but never defined what happens when no community entries exist yet for a given ingredient.
 That edge case only became visible in use.
-The post a tip concept shifted most significantly — what started as a lighter contribution mechanic was rescoped after testing revealed the destination felt unclear.
+The post a tip concept shifted most significantly.
+What started as a lighter contribution mechanic was rescoped after testing revealed the destination felt unclear.
 That ambiguity should have been resolved in the requirement, not during development.

 ![](<assets/images/Profile Page.png>)